Young people not in education, employment or training (NEET), UK: May 2024

 The figures in this bulletin come from the Labour Force Survey (LFS).
 Results from sample surveys are always estimates and not precise figures.
 As the number of people available in the sample gets smaller, the variability of the estimates that we can make from that sample size gets larger.
 In general, changes in the numbers and rates reported in this bulletin between three-month periods are small and are not usually greater than can be explained by sampling variability.

-Our Sampling variability dataset shows sampling variabilities for estimates of young people who are NEET derived from the LFS.
+Our Sampling variability dataset shows sampling variability for estimates of young people who are not in education, employment or training (NEET) derived from the LFS.

 Back to table of contents